-The Group incurred capital expenditures of HK\$2,351.5 million for the year ended 31 December 2019 which was primarily used in the development of the solar farm projects as well as the expansion of solar glass production capacities.
-Capital commitments contracted for but not incurred by the Group as at 31 December 2019 amounted to HK\$1,292.1 million, which were mainly related to the development and construction of the solar farm projects and the addition of new solar glass production facilities.
+The Group incurred capital expenditures of HK\$3,288.0 million for the year ended 31 December 2020 which was primarily used in the development of the solar farm projects as well as the expansion, upgrade and modification of solar glass production capacities.
+Capital commitments contracted for but not incurred by the Group as at 31 December 2020 amounted to HK\$1,391.1 million, which were mainly related to the development and construction of the solar farm projects and the addition of new solar glass production facilities.